 - 65 grams zucchini, chopped and cored

-- 4 tbsp granular sweetener, divided (or to taste)
+- 4 tablespoon granular sweetener, divided (or to taste)

-- 1.5 tsp apple pie spice, divided (or to taste)
+- 1.5 teaspoon apple pie spice, divided (or to taste)

 - 120 grams hemp hearts (about 4 servings)